 Buy quality nootropics from reputable suppliers to ensure product purity.

-Nootropics, often referred to as "smart drugs," are substances that can enhance cognitive function, memory, and overall brain health.
+Nootropics, often referred to as "smart drugs," are substances that can enhance cognitive function, promote neurogenesis, and improve overall brain health.
 Nootropics work by positively impacting neurotransmitter levels in the brain.
 When used over time, they can lead to a significant improvement in cognition, alertness, and memory–but some have drawbacks.

 Particularly, they can be habit forming or you can become tolerant to the dose, meaning its effects become less prominent and you need to take increasingly larger doses to keep up with the benefits.